Note: All monetary figures are expressed in USD

 Canadian company Tilray encapsulates the tragic story of marijuana stocks: In 2018, the stock skyrocketed 398% in less than 3 month; today, the stock trades for $8.56 and those who bought at the peak of the bull run are currently down 94%.

-Thousands of investors who got badly burned may never invest in marijuana stocks again.
+Thousands of investors who got badly burned may never invest in this sector again.
 One Forbes analyst summed up the general mood of the time and claimed that “pot stocks will never recover“.

 Two years later, the grim prediction appears to have come true.
 The industry is struggling to turn a profit and stock prices remain low.
 Major companies are posting massive losses with no apparent path to profitability.